takodan/2024_Google_Python_Recap/README.md

 # 2024_Google_Python_Recap
-Here is a recap of what I learned from the "Google IT Automation with Python" course on Coursera.
+Here is a recap of what I learned from the "Google IT Automation with Python" certificate on Coursera.

 # Courses
 1. Crash Course on Python